IndrekHaav/photoprism-debian/README.md

 This downloads and extracts Golang to `/usr/local/go` (deleting old installation, if it exists), and creates a symlink to the `go` binary in `/usr/local/bin` (so it's in the $PATH).

+> **Note:** For ARM-based devices like the Raspberry Pi, download the arm64 or armv6l version instead, depending on whether you have a 64-bit or 32-bit OS.

 #### Tensorflow

 [Tensorflow](https://www.tensorflow.org/) is an AI library developed by Google.
 PhotoPrism uses it to classify photos and detect faces.
 The necessary version (1.15, as of the writing of this) can be downloaded from the PhotoPrism website.